 DPX Spectrum is not limited in span by its real-time bandwidth.
-Like the regular Spectrum display, DPX Spectrum steps through multiple real-time frequency segments, building a wide-span display with line traces and the bitmap (Option 200 only).
+Like the regular Spectrum display, DPX Spectrum steps through multiple real-time frequency segments, building a wide-span display with line traces and the bitmap (RSA6100B Series and RSA5100A Series with Option 200).
 See Figure 14.